 Kayak Fishing Spots Around Combe Martin, North Devon.

 Whether you want to go sea fishing from the rocks off Combe Martin, North Devon or get out on a fishing kayak around the rocky coastline and catch that specimen fish.
-Then we hope this guide from Surfside kayak hire will help you to achieve this.
+We hope this guide from Surfside kayak hire will help you to achieve this.
 Thanks to CMSAC for some of the information contained within this article.
 Here at Surfside kayak hire we have been kayak fishing for many years and if we have learnt one thing it is firstly always check the weather forecast and tides and be prepared that if the weather turns nasty then you are well prepaired and equipped to deal with it always carry some form of communication and foul weather clothing.
 Here are a few sea fishing locations around Combe Martin Bay.
 Here at Surfside we have angling kayaks ready to hire along with rods and reels.

 Although this may be difficult to reach on foot as the last 15 metres of the